A project of the Partnership for a New American Economy

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For South Carolina, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical: in 2009, 40 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
+For South Carolina, fixing the US immigration system so that it is easier for students trained in America to remain in the country after graduation will be critical.
+In 2013, over 40 percent of students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 By 2020, South Carolina will need to fill 78,160 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in South Carolina

 Reforming our immigration system will generate millions of dollars and thousands of jobs across South Carolina.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 5,200 jobs and more than $378 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to South Carolina between 2010 and 2013 will translate into 1,549 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 1,900 jobs and add more than $149 million to Gross State Product by 2014.

 In South Carolina, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $227 million to Gross State Product in 2014.